LogtalkDotOrg/logtalk3/adapters/NOTES.md

 	ji.pl

-Written with the help of Ugo Chirico, JIProlog author (but if you find any Logtalk problem please report it to me).
+Written with the help of Ugo Chirico, JIProlog author (but if you find any Logtalk problem, please report it to me).

 See the `scripts/embedding/jiprolog` directory for a sample shell script for embedding Logtalk and optionally a Logtalk application.
 The script